tarkptel/tarkptel.github.io/_posts/2025-04-27- fake-product-review-detector.md

    - Users input a review and receive a prediction in real time.

 4. **Deployment:**
-   - Streamlined the app for lightweight deployment and quick access.
+   - Streamlined the app for lightweight deployment and quick access. <br><br>